sarunas-k/zoo-shelter-manager/readme.md

 - Prepared database structure in MySQL Workbench, built tables with Migrations.
 For testing added Factories and Seeders.
 - Implemented associated Models, Controllers, Repositories.
 - Tools used on views: VueJS, JQuery and Bootstrap.
-- Has AJAX custom filtering and pagination.
+- Has my AJAX custom filtering and pagination.

 [Live site](http://sarunask.jumpingcrab.com)
 ## Login: